elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

     - add the author names to the contributors list.
     - optional: change the title into an appropriate one.

 1. Describe shortly which changes you made in the description of your commit below the page.
-Commit to a new branch branch and click `Commit new file`.
+Commit to a new branch and click `Commit new file`.
      {% include image.html file="commit_to_master_github.png" inline=true alt="Commit new file in GitHub." %}

 1. Wait till another editor approves your changes.
 After approval, the branch can be merged and changes will be applied.